WajdBoulos/real_time_speech_denoiser/README.md

   - Another reason I chose this library, is that it is cross-platform.

 # Things to consider
 - Consider adding a call such as writer.finish for when there is no more data to read (like when a socket is closed).
+This will give the writer time to finalize anything it needs (like send all the data it has buffered, or display a message, or close a file).

 # TODO
 - [x] Change class names from Receiver to Reader and Listener to Writer